Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

    though.
 I haven't though about this one much, other than to be thinking that we should think about it.

+..
+Santi: Is this about the locators used when no locatorType= prefix is used?
+   If so, I think we should put this on the Locators topic.

 Example Test Script
 -------------------